MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-in-app.md

 ---
-title: How to integrate notebooks with org app
+title: How to integrate notebooks with Org app
 description: Learn how to create an org app, integrate notebooks, and preview contents in the app. ms.reviewer: snehagunda ms.author: jingzh